sahildiwan/sahildiwan.github.com/_posts/2014-07-17-make-this-blog-using-jekyll-deployed-on-github-pages.markdown

 First, remove the folder called `_includes`, you won't need it.
 Next, go into `_layouts` and edit the `default.html` file to look like the code found [here][9].
 Then, edit the `post.html` file to look like th code found [here][10].
 Delete `page.html`.

+We don't actually need to add any CSS or JavaScript for this blogging site because we are linking the style-sheet and some JavaScript found [here][11] and [here][12].

+Run

+{% highlight bash %}
+$ jekyll serve
+{% endhighlight %}

+And you should see your new blog at [http://0.0.0.0:4000/][6].
+All we have left now to do is write some posts and deploy to [Github Pages][2].
+As you can see, Jekyll has already made your first post for you.

+`4.)` Writing blog posts in Markdown

+All posts you write for your Jekyll site must go in the `_posts` folder.
+There is one other rule, you must name your `.markdown` files using the convention `YYYY-MM-DD-name-of-post.markdown`.

+At the beginning of each of your `.markdown` files make sure to add the following:

+{% highlight text %}
+---
+layout: post
+title:  "Title of blog post"
+date:   YYYY-MM-DD XX:YY:ZZ
+categories: jekyll update
+---
+{% endhighlight %}

+To learn what more fancy things you can do with markdown, go [here][13] or look at my [source code][3].

+`5.)` Deploying on Github Pages

+Coming `soon`

 [1]: http://jekyllrb.com/
 [2]: https://pages.github.com/
 [3]: https://github.com/sahildiwan/sahildiwan.github.com